 Memorial Day commemorates the men and women who died while in the military service of their country, particularly those who died in battle or as a result of wounds sustained in battle.
 In other words, the purpose of Memorial Day is to memorialize the veterans who made the ultimate sacrifice for their country.

-“The Meaning of the Flag-Draped Coffin”
+What is the Meaning of the Flag-Draped Coffin?

 What a wonderful lesson this was for me.
 I do not recall ever being taught this in school.
 “The Meaning of the Flag-Draped Coffin” was passed on to me from an internet friend.